Tolbat/JagdoomE/README.md

 You can then create the wad file by running GetTheWad.py it will then be placed in C:\jaguar\src

 ## Setting up the Enviroment:
-In this example we will use the root windows directory C:\  You may use any drive you wish but you will need to update all the different filepaths yourself.
+In this example we will use the root windows directory C:\
+You may use any drive you wish but you will need to update all the different filepaths yourself.

 Place the Jaguar folder in the root of C:\
 Place setpath.bat in the root of C:\
 open DosBox 74-3 and type

 ```
 mount C: C:\
 ```

 A warning will appear, ignore it.
-Now

 ```
 setpath
 ```

 You should now see the prompt change to C:\Jaguar\Source

 STEP 1
 First we need to prep the build enviroment.
 Lets clean it and prep init.sav to become init.o

 ```
 make clean
 ```